 Admission Arrangements for children with SEND

 On our website we detail our school offer for children with Special Educational Needs.
-Details of admission into our Kaleidoscope provision can be found under the Local Authority local offer.
+Details of admission into our Resource Base provision can be found under the Local Authority local offer.
 If a child has a Statement of Special Educational Needs admission to the school is coordinated by the Stockport Metropolitan Borough Council Special Educational Needs Team who can be contacted through the Council switchboard on 0161-480 4949.

 The School Vision, Values and Aims set out our intentions for ALL children.
 As part of our quest to become a fully inclusive school we make every effort to provide whatever is required to meet the needs of all the children.
 Our formal curriculum, our extra-curricular activities and our educational visits (including residential educational visits) are planned to enable every child to take part to the best of their ability.